brutus333/roleprofile/README.md

 Introduction
 ============

-Hiera is a configuration data store with pluggable back ends; hiera-pprofile is a yaml backend that build a dynamic hierarchy based on the profile classed the node has assigned.
+Hiera is a configuration data store with pluggable back ends; hiera-roleprofile is a yaml backend that build a dynamic hierarchy based on the profile and role classes assigned to the node.

 The node-classes information is obtained with a puppetdb query.